Seasonal Sports Club User Guide

 Alarm

-Clubs may install (at their own cost) a monitored security alarm (non-audible) in a pavilion, however written consent must be obtained from Council prior to installation.
+Clubs may install (at their own cost) a security alarm (non-audible) in a pavilion, however written consent must be obtained from Council prior to installation as this is considered an asset modification.

 Should the club change the alarm code, clubs must advise Recreation & Leisure team immediately.